CedricArtigue/mergify-stargazers/README.md

 The integrated swagger gui allows to easily test the authenticated API endpoints.

 After running previous step, app should be running at [localhost:5000](http://localhost:5000).

+Authenticate with dummy user (no database for now):
+- login: johndoe
+- password: secret

 ## 🚀 Future Scope <a name = "future_scope"></a>